tomsydney/data-layer-cli/README.md

 It is written in Ruby.
 The tool is still very much a work in progress.

+A link to a general workflow for the API might be somewhere here. eg. what does calls to the api (with what information) need to be made to integrate their data within eaglecore.
+From uploading a given study into a given investigation and then downloading this data again or any analysis generated.
+This would be useful as a reference point for how a software package could conform around the eaglecore api.

 ### API Docs

 for the moment we've included API docs in this repository